jaustinmiles/AnimationPlayground/README.md

 # AnimationPlayground
-An app to display to-do list tasks as floating bubbles through the use of the JBox2D physics engine and the ROOM wrapper for sqlite persistent storage.
+An app to display to-do list tasks as immersive, real-world objects through the use of the JBox2D physics engine in conjunction with Android's onboard accelerometer.
+This provides an interactive and dynamic priority scheduling experience, backed by Google's ROOM database management system.